| Attachment Theory | Anxious Attachment in Children | Signs in Adults | Examples of Anxious Attachment Triggers | How

-Anxious children do not develop emotional bonds with their primary caregivers because these caregivers are preoccupied with their own attachment issues2.
+Anxious children do not develop emotional bonds with their primary caregivers because these parents are anxiously preoccupied with their own attachment issues2.
 Their own attachment style tends to be the anxious attachment type, too.

 Anxious Attachment Examples In Strange Situations

-In the Strange Situation experiment, anxiously attached children are more likely to pay attention to and reference their mother, particularly when she begins to interact with the stranger in the room.
-They hyperactivate their attachment system to monitor their mother’s behavior, keeping an eye on their mother’s physical, and potentially emotional, proximity and availability.
+In the Strange Situation experiment, an anxiously attached child pays close attention to their mother, particularly when she begins to interact with the stranger in the room.
+The child hyperactivates their attachment system to monitor their mother’s behavior, keeping an eye on her location and emotional availability.

 Because their attention is on the mothers, anxiously attached children have more restricted exploration of their environment compared to securely attached children3.

-In anxious infants, separation is extremely distressing and they show conflicting reactions to their mothers after they reunite.
-These children show ambivalent and anxious behaviors.
+Separation is extremely distressing for anxious infants.
+They show conflicting reactions to their mothers after they reunite.
+During the reunion, these children show ambivalent and anxious behaviors.
 They may cling to their mothers one moment, but resist them the next.

 In a playful situation, anxious children are highly stressed.
 They may ignore peers’ offers and are more negative toward their mothers4.
 While playing, they are acutely aware of whether their caregiver is physically nearby and available.

 Signs of Anxious Attachment in Children

-Because anxious children have doubts regarding others in close relationships, they tend to have the following characteristics5–7.
+Because anxious children have doubts regarding their parents, they tend to have the following characteristics5–7.

 The caregiver’s availability is always a concern.
 As a result, anxious infants often suffer from separation anxiety and develop clinging behavior.
-They also pay close attention to the behavior, and presence, of caregivers.
+They pay close attention to the behavior, and presence, of caregivers.
 They also have a strong fear of rejection.

 Anxious children show more attachment-related behaviors.
-These behaviors keep the caregivers’ attention and thus their presence.
+These behaviors keep the parents’ attention and thus their presence.
 In part, this strategy involves alternately threatening caretakers with anger and bribing them with charm to get their attention and support.

-Anxiously attached kids are reluctant to explore the environment, as they focus more on monitoring caregivers’ whereabouts and remaining physically close to them.
+Anxiously attached kids are reluctant to explore the environment, as they focus on monitoring the parents’ whereabouts and remaining physically close to them.